Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Pittsburgh and its opponents have gone over the current 43-point total in three of five games (60%) this season.
+- Pittsburgh has combined with its opponents to put up more than 42.5 points in three of five games this season.

-- Seattle's games have gone over 43 points in all five opportunities this season.
+- Seattle has combined with its opponents to score more than 42.5 points in all five games this season.

-- The two teams combine to average 42.8 points per game, 0.2 less than the total in this contest.

-- The 47.6 points per game these two squads have allowed to opponents this season are 4.6 more than the 43 over/under in this contest.

-- The average total in Steelers games this season is 44.3, 1.3 points above Sunday's total of 43.
+- The combined points per game average of the two teams, 42.8, is 0.3 points above Sunday's over/under.

+- This contest's total is 5.1 points under the 47.6 these two squads combine to give up per game in 2020.

+- The Steelers and their opponents have scored an average of 44.3 points per game in 2020, 1.8 more than Sunday's total.

-- The 43-point over/under for this game is 9.3 points below the 52.3 points per game average total in Seahawks games this season.
+- The 42.5-point total for this game is 9.8 points below the 52.3 points per game average total in Seahawks games this season.

 Steelers stats and trends

+- Thus far this season Pittsburgh has two wins against the spread.

-- The Steelers have yet to cover the spread this season when favored by 4.5 points or more.
+- The Steelers have been favored by 4.5 points or more one time this season and have not covered the spread in any of them.

-- Pittsburgh's games this year have hit the over on one of five set point totals (20%).
+- Pittsburgh's games this year have gone over the total in one out of five opportunities (20%).

-- This year, the Steelers have turned the ball over six times, one more than the Seahawks' takeaways (5).
+- The Steelers have turned the ball over six times this season, one more turnover than the Seahawks have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Pittsburgh's matchup with the Seahawks.